Intilery/intilery.github.io/docs/apis/profile.md

 ### Errors

 Intilery uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general, codes in the `2xx` range indicate success, codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted, etc.), and codes in the `5xx`Intielry's servers.
+In general, codes in the `2xx` range indicate success, codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted, etc.), and codes in the `5xx` Intilery's servers.

 **HTTP Status**